 (2) Any parent, guardian, or other person residing within the state and having custody or charge of any child or children may elect for the child or children not to attend kindergarten if the child or children will not be age six on September 15 of that particular school year.
 If such an election is made, the parent, guardian, or other person having custody or charge of the child must file a signed kindergarten waiver form with the local district administrative office.
 Such form shall be prescribed by regulation of the State Department of Education.
-On filing the kindergarten waiver form, the child or children shall not be required to attend kindergarten in that school year.
+On filing the kindergarten in that school year.